Live from the Southern Command in sunny South Florida.

 But Nancy Pelosi is happy to lose some of her herd.

-You know, thinning the herd, she'd be happy to get rid of some of these blue dogs, have them go back home and lose.
+She'd be happy to get rid of some of these blue dogs, have them go back home and lose.

-Blue dogs and pro lifers.
+Blue dogs and pro-lifers.

 Yep, she'd be happy.